wolfskaempf/jurymatic/README.md

 [![Home Page of jurymatic](http://i.imgur.com/whWcu7O.png)](https://www.youtube.com/playlist?list=PLWqZWxSNRmk83SRJ2hx3tqCu2GrglyhFW)

 ## Installation
 If you like watching video tutorials, you can have a look at this [playlist of videos on how to use `jurymatic`](https://www.youtube.com/playlist?list=PLWqZWxSNRmk83SRJ2hx3tqCu2GrglyhFW).
-If you're not, here's the quick rundown.
+If you're not into that, here's the quick rundown.

 ### macOS